conan-io/docs/extending/plugins.rst

     section: :ref:`plugins_reference`.

 Other useful task where a plugin may come handy are the upload and download actions.
-There are **pre** and **post** functions for every download/upload as a whole and for fine download task such as recipe and package downloads/uploads.
+There are **pre** and **post** functions for every download/upload as a whole and for fine download tasks such as recipe and package downloads/uploads.

-For example they can be used to sign the packages before being uploaded and checking that signature when they are downloaded.
+For example they can be used to sign the packages (including a file with the signature) when the package is created and and checking that signature everytime they are downloaded.

 .. code-block:: python
    :caption: *signing_plugin.py*